As you grow older, some things just won't be the way they were. You’re going to have to come to terms with this.

-DxD Sessions featured Dr Claudine Pang, a Consultant Ophthalmologist who graduated with a Distinction and Gold Medal in Medical Ethics, as well as the first and only female in the world to receive the highly coveted 1-year William H Ross Vitreoretinal Surgery Fellowship at the University of British Columbia in Vancouver, Canada.
+DxD Sessions featured Dr Claudine Pang, a Consultant Ophthalmologist who graduated with a Distinction and Gold Medal in Medical Ethics, as well as the first and only woman in the world to receive the highly coveted 1-year William H Ross Vitreoretinal Surgery Fellowship at the University of British Columbia in Vancouver, Canada.
 She weighed in on the topic of cataract surgery and gave her advice on the common questions that Singaporeans often ask.

 Don't worry, cataract surgery is very safe

 Despite how terrifying it may look, Dr. Claudine reassured readers that cataract surgery in Singapore is a very safe procedure, with a success rate of more than 99%.

 Having said that, any kind of surgery carries with it some risk even if the risk is very low.
 The risk of blindness is quoted at 0.0001% (approximately 1 in 10,000).

 The main complications that may arise during cataract surgery include infection, which in itself is a very rare occurrence.
 Even if you take precautions such as getting copious amounts of antibiotic coverage before, during and after surgery, there still remains a small risk of eye infection.
 The infection could come about from unclean surroundings, microbial contamination, or a lowered immune system.

 Another complication is bleeding.
 Patients who have uncontrolled high blood pressure or are on pre-existing blood thinning medication are strongly advised to inform their doctors beforehand.

 Cataract surgery can cost anywhere between $1500 to $8000 in Singapore